A nuchal translucency ultrasound is commonly used as a screening test to identify pregnancies at an increased risk of a

-Transabdominal and transvaginal ultrasound examinations are safe investigations at all stages of pregnancy.
+Transabdominal and transvaginal ultrasound examinations are safe at all stages of pregnancy.

-Your examination will be performed by a sonographer.
-Upon being taken into the examination room the sonographer will introduce themselves, confirm your identity and examination.
-A clear gel is applied to the skin over the area to be examined.
-The ultrasound probe is moved over the surface to study the structures below.
+Your examination will be done by a sonographer who will introduce themselves and confirm your identity and the procedure you are having.
+A clear gel is applied to the skin over the abdomen so the ultrasound probe can move easily over the surface of your skin.

-Once images have been obtained externally over the abdomen, the transvaginal scan may be offered and you will be asked to empty your bladder and provided with a gown to change into, or given something to cover you from the waist down.
-The transvaginal transducer is disinfected before use and a protective cover is placed over the transducer each time it is used, so there is no risk of infection.
-The probe is then lubricated with gel prior to insertion into the vagina, and then moved gently to visualise the fetus.
+Once images have been taken externally over the abdomen, the transvaginal scan may be offered, and you will be asked to empty your bladder and provided with a gown to change into, or given something to cover you from the waist down.
+The transvaginal transducer is disinfected before use, and a protective cover is placed over the transducer each time it is used, so there is no risk of infection.
+The probe is lubricated with gel before being inserted into your vagina and then moved gently to get images of the fetus.
 This part of the examination generally takes 10-15 minutes.
-If at any time the examination is causing excessive discomfort or you wish the examination to end, please advise the sonographer immediately.
+If the examination is causing excessive discomfort or you wish the examination to end, please tell the sonographer immediately.

 If appropriate and available, you will be able to obtain some images at the end of your examination in accordance with the Dr Jones & Partners multimedia policy.

 Before your Scan

-It is a good idea to wear comfortable, loose fitting clothing that allows easy access to the area that is being imaged, so two piece clothing is ideal (separate upper/lower garments).
+If possible, please wear comfortable, loose-fitting clothing that allows easy access to the area that is being imaged.
+Two-piece clothing is ideal (separate upper/lower garments).

-Transabdominal: A full bladder is required.
-Drink 500mL of water finishing one hour prior to your appointment and do not empty your bladder (do not go to the toilet).
+Transabdominal: You will need a full bladder.
+Drink 500mL of water one hour before your appointment and do not empty your bladder (do not go to the toilet).
 Distension of your bladder provides a window to view your pelvic organs and compresses bowel out of the way.
-Your bladder need not be overly full that it causes you pain or distress; if this is the case, please tell reception staff on arrival, and they will talk to you about your options.
+Your bladder does not need to be so full that it causes you pain or distress; if this is the case, please tell reception staff on arrival, and they will talk to you about your options.

-Transvaginal: Imaging is performed with an empty bladder and as a result many women may find it more comfortable.
+Transvaginal: Imaging is done with an empty bladder which most women find more comfortable.

 Preparation details for your examination will be confirmed when you make your appointment.